American Orthodox Catholic Church: Disintegration

 The only bishop left to the American Orthodox Catholic Church was Sophronios Beshara, who then appealed to Platon for assistance.
 He had also intended to contact Emmanuel Abo-Hatab, but Emmanuel died on May 29, 1933.
 Despite his challenges, Bishop Sophronios embraced his new position as 'President Locum Tenens of the American Holy Synod.'
 Bishop Sophronios hoped to use his new position to mend relations with Metr.
 Platon and to be viewed as an equal authority within the Eastern Orthodox Church.
 Beshara, alongside Noli, also became of the consecrators for Christopher Contogeorge, who would later serve in the Greek Orthodox Archdiocese of America and as exarch of the Greek Orthodox Church of Alexandria.

 By this point, Platon was focused on the arrival of the representative of the Patriarchate from Russia, Bishop Benjamin Fedchenkov.
 Fedchenkov's purpose in the United States was to investigate the ecclesiastical status of Orthodox America.
 Due to the new church's lack of support, the remaining priests and parishes joined other authorities or became members of the independent sacramental movement; many churches in the ISM self-identified as the American Orthodox Catholic Church.
 Hieromonk Boris and Priest Michael were received back into the authority of Moscow and the ROGCCA.

 Later in 1933, the formal "Removal from Office and Suspencion" of Aftimios was officially done on 7 October 1933 in his capacity as president locum tenens.
-Later Sophronios then wrote a deposition letter on Ignatius Nicholas on 2 November 1933.
+Later Sophronios then wrote a deposition letter on Ignatius Nichols on 2 November 1933; and by 1936, Ignatius Nichols would establish the Holy Orthodox Church in America with George Winslow Plummer.
+Nichols would later be the consecrator for Alexander Turner, one of the founders of the Antiochian Western Rite Vicariate.

 Sophronios still refused to submit to Platon or Benjamin from the Moscow Patriarchate.
 The American Orthodox Catholic Church in its original form remained dormant when Sophronios died in 1934 in Los Angeles.
 Serafim Surrency gives the date of his death as 1934, but his gravestone reads 1940.
 He is now buried at the Antiochian Village in Pennsylvania alongside St. Raphael of Brooklyn and Emmanuel Abo-Hatab.

+The remaining AOCC churches and clergy moved between different mainstream Eastern Orthodox jurisdictions or remained independent.
+Through one continuation, another church known as the American World Patriarchates would be established in the mid-20th century.